 Have Dinner at La Martinicca

-As your second day in Florence comes to an end, you’ll want to take one last stop to La Martinicca.
+As your second day in Florence comes to an end, you’ll want to take one last stop at La Martinicca.
 Here you can enjoy many delicious dishes, including the Bistecca alla Fiorentina.

 This steak dish is sautéed in fresh olive oil and herbs to give it a mouthwatering flavor.
 It is sure to be a meal you’ll never forget.

 3 Day Florence Itinerary – Day 3